cjneely10/EukMetaSanity/INSTALLATION.md

 If you choose to include GeneMark in your analysis pipeline, follow the installation instructions [on their webpage](http://topaz.gatech.edu/GeneMark/license_download.cgi) to download their software and accept their license agreements.

-Ensure that your `.gm_key` file is present in your home directory if you are using GeneMark as your ab initio predictor.
+Ensure that your `.gm_key` file is present in your home directory.
 You also may need to run their accessory script from within your `EukMS` environment:

 ```